Crystal: Characterizing Relative Impact of Scholarly Publications: Evaluating Relative Impact via

-In practice, $f$ is instantiated by an LLM-based judge (e.g. \citet{Vital2024PredictingCI}, \citet{ikoma-matsubara-2023-use}, \citet{lahiri2023citeprompt} and \citet{koloveas2025can}).
-The key modeling choice in \eqref{eq:impact-labeler} is that the impact label for a citation $(q \rightarrow p)$ is predicted \emph{relative to the full citation environment of the citing paper $q$}.
-This enables calibration against paper-specific citation conventions, such as whether $q$ tends to cite prior work superficially or relies heavily on a small number of core references.
+The key modeling choice in \eqref{eq:impact-labeler} is that the impact label for a citation $(q \rightarrow p)$ is predicted \emph{relative to all other references in $q$}.
+This enables calibration against paper-specific citation conventions, such as whether $q$ tends to cite prior work superficially or relies heavily on a few core references.

 In our approach, the LLM judge simultaneously ranks $q$'s references by their impact, as shown in Figure~\ref{fig:ranking_prompt}.
 Prior work by \citep{wang2024large, tang2024found} demonstrates that LLMs exhibit position bias that can affect listwise ranking.
 We mitigate this bias with the Permutation Self-Consistency (PSC) approach proposed in \citet{tang2024found}.
 We randomize the order of references and perform three independent runs of the classification, each with a different randomized reference order.
-We then determine the impact category of the target paper $p^*$ through majority voting, selecting the most frequent label across the three runs.
+We then determine the impact category of the target paper $p^*$ through majority voting~\cite{byerly2025selfconsistencyfallsshortadverse}, selecting the most frequent label across the three runs.

 Additionally, we propose an alternative approach to majority voting in which we aggregate the three generated ranking files with Reciprocal Rank Fusion \cite{cormack2009reciprocal} and predict citation impact using an ordinal regression model \cite{pedregosa2015feature}.
-Please refer to \S\ref{Sec:AlternativeApproach}.
+Please refer to \S\ref{Sec:AlternativeApproach} for details.